craftcms/docs/docs/getting-started-tutorial/configure/resources.md

 1. Navigate to **Settings** → **Sections**;
 1. Choose **Edit entry types** in the _Blog_ row, and then choose the _Default_ entry type that was created along with the section;
 1. Take the opportunity to give this entry type a more useful **Name** <Poi label="A" target="fieldLayout" id="name" /> like “Post,” and ensure the **Handle** is updated;
-5. Drag each of the fields we created earlier to the _Content_ <Poi label="B" target="fieldLayout" id="contentTab" /> tab in whatever order makes sense to you.
+1. Drag each of the fields we created earlier to the _Content_ <Poi label="B" target="fieldLayout" id="contentTab" /> tab in whatever order makes sense to you.
-8. Save the entry type.
+1. Save the entry type.

+All the fields nested within your Matrix field will come along with it, so they won’t appear in the field layout designer!

 <Block label="Optional Step">

 #### Advanced Field Layout Customizations

 The **UI Elements** <Poi label="C" target="fieldLayout" id="uiElements" /> tab in the right sidebar contains a few tools that can help spruce up field layouts.
-This one is relatively simple, but as you create richer authoring experiences.
+This one is relatively simple, but as you create richer authoring experiences, having ways to split up fields, add instructions, or output arbitrary HTML can make a profound difference to its usability.

 Here are a few other features of field layouts worth experimenting with:

 - **Widths**: By default, fields occupy the full width of the element editor.
 Use the column selector UI next to the <Icon kind="settings" /> to set the field as 1/4, 1/2, 3/4, or full-width.
-- **Line breaks**: If a row isn't full, you can force a field into the next row with a line break field layout element.
+- **Line breaks**: If a row isn't full, you can force a field onto the next row with a line break field layout element.
 - **Field labels**: Click the <Icon kind="settings" /> to open a slideout and update a field’s **Label**.
 This is particularly useful for the **Title** field: say you were creating employee profiles, and needed a place for their names and _position_ titles—the built-in **Title** field would make more sense being called “Full Name.”
 - **Required fields**: Also within a field’s setting slideout is an option to mark a field as **Required**.
 - **Field conditions** and : Fields can be conditionally included in layouts by setting up condition rules, within the settings slideout.